NEW! Download this document titled, "McKinney-Vento Children - Who Are They", to place on bulletin boards, etc. Click HERE to download.

 (ix) Obtain and transfer records necessary for enrollment

 (xii) Counseling and referrals for Domestic Violence issues

-(xiii) Needs that student may have due to Domestic Violence
+(xiii) Other specific needs due to Domestic Violence

 (xiv) Adapt space/supplies and provide off site services